Every Place in Kansas – D

 Dwight Morris Current Town Named after Dwight W. Rathbone, townsite owner.
 On the Chicago and Rock Island Railroad in 1887.

 Dyer’s Crossing Pottawatomie Lost place.
-N.A.
-Established in 1853 on Big Blue River at Juniata on the Fort Leavenworth-Fort Riley Military Road.
-Samuel D. Dyer, Proprietor.
-Dyer operated a store and a hotel.
-A ferry was operated by a man named “Garland” in 1853.
+NA Established in 1853 on Big Blue River at Juniata on the Fort Leavenworth-Fort Riley Military Road, it was owned by Samuel D. Dyer, a proprietor who operated a store and a hotel.
+In 1853, a man named “Garland” operated a ferry.
 The bridge was constructed in 1854-55 and destroyed by ice in February 1856.

 Next